mkpwdict - maintain password-strength checking database

 Specifies a comma-separated list of files containing words to be added to the dictionary-lookup database.

-Specifies the minimum dictionary word length.
+Specifies the minimum dictionary word length, in letters.
 Words shorter than the specified number will be omitted from the corresponding source file.
-This option takes a number greater or equal to 2 [letters].
+This option takes a number greater or equal to 2.

 Specifies the target location of the dictionary-database.